allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 We trained using stochastic gradient descent optimizer, we experimented with number of layers, depth of the layers, various pooling operations, removing/minimizing fully-connected layer.
-We wnated to make the model good enough but not become very big because of two reasons:
+We wanted to make the model good enough but not become very big because of two reasons:
 1. Runtime performance depends on the size of the network
-2. Such networks already have 50K-100K of parameters that needs to be trained on only 5K images, so there is a chance of 'overfitting' (this is a situation when a model learns particular dataset properties and not a general problem)
+2. Such networks already have 50K-100K of parameters that needs to be trained on only 5K images, so there is a chance of overfitting (this is a situation when a model learns particular dataset properties and not a general problem)

 To tackle overfitting we were using a validation set and train data augmentation, e.g. flipping images vertically or horizontally when training to make the dataset artificially bigger without affecting image distinguishable features.

 ### Evaluation & Results

-As a metric we choose 'Accuracy' (fraction of images correctly classified)
+As a final metric we choose accuracy (fraction of images correctly classified) since our dataset was well-balanced (similar number of images in each class)

 Here is the sample from our trained models: